Where do your new students come from? Unless you are running a preschool, chances are that they are coming to your

 - Conduct joint service projects together

 - Invite their students to your athletic or art events

 - Include them in your art shows, or create a spot for their children in your school play

 - Have one of your teachers do a “pop-up” educational lesson on STEM or art for their school

 - Share feedback with them on how their students are excelling at your school

 - Allow them to use your facilities if they have a large event

 There are many different approaches you can take, try them all to deepen the relationship and figure out what works best.

-Establishing school feeder relationships is an easy and free marketing program that will pay dividends as you attempt to recruit and enroll more students and should form the base of your enrollment marketing efforts.
+Establishing school feeder relationships is an easy and free marketing program that will pay huge dividends as you attempt to recruit and enroll more students and should form the base of your enrollment marketing efforts.